HarvardChanSchool/self-hosted-upstream/README.md

     wp gh plugin upgrade <plugin> # https://github.com/boonebgorges/wp-cli-git-helper
     ```

-4. Copy latest versions of commercial plugins from wwwhsph repo:
+4. Copy latest versions of commercial plugins from harvard-chan-website repo:

+    - advanced-custom-fields-pro
     - gravityforms

-5. Wait a moment - Before pulling content to site-specific repos, wait for the GitHub build action to run.
+5. Push to `master`, then wait a moment; before pulling content to site-specific repos, it's important to wait for the GitHub build action to run.

 ### Update site-specific repos